tkiat/my-writings-public/blog/philosophy/lifestyle/on-def-vegan.md

 - exclude all forms of animal exploitation as much as possible
 - promote animal-free alternatives

 I find the first action sensible but not the second one.
 Let's say a wild pig fell off the cliff to death because it was very windy.
 A person found that pig and shared the meat with his neighbors, saying he just saw it fall off the cliff.
 How does it apply to the definitions above?
-The meat is an animal product yet it fits the first action as there is no animal exploitation from humans here.
+The meat is an animal product yet it fits the first action as there is no animal exploitation from others here.
 According to the second action, that person shouldn't distribute his meat.

 This doesn't make sense from the ethical perspective as a dead animal is, just like plants, not anymore a sentient being, and eating it, in this case, doesn't promote the meat industry.
 Eating the meat, while not unethical, is even more ethical than wasting it away because that is a more efficient use of resources.